shyamvkansagra/slate/source/includes/_sendDataToService.md

-# Sending Data to the service
+# Sending Data to service

 ## trackPageView